gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Handler that will split it in separated chunks and will handle them according to {{RFC9260}}.

-Meta data belonging to the received SCTP packet SHALL be tied to the relevant chunks and forwarded transparently to the SCTP endpoint.
+Meta data, such as ECN, source and destination address or path ID, belonging to the received SCTP packet SHALL be tied to the relevant set chunks and forwarded transparently to the SCTP endpoint.

 ### SCTP Header Handler